-- Consideration by EMT of a full range of governance and performance issues throughout the year, including issues relating to the improvement of the Internal Audit Service and scrutiny of performance and risk (ensuring management action is taken where necessary). - Consideration of the following reports by the Standards Committee: - Compliance with the Member Code of Conduct (November 2016) - Review of Whistle-blowing Policy (November 2016) - Review of Compliance with the Council's Code of Corporate Governance (July 2016) - Consideration of external audit reports by Mayor and Cabinet, Audit Panel and relevant Select Committees. - Changes made by the Constitution Working Party such as the introduction of the Pension Board
+- Consideration by EMT of a full range of governance and performance issues throughout the year, including issues relating to the improvement of the Internal Audit Service and scrutiny of performance and risk (ensuring management action is taken where necessary). - Consideration of the following reports by the Standards Committee: - Compliance with the Member Code of Conduct (November 2017) - Review of Compliance with the Council's Code of Corporate Governance (July 2017) - Consideration of external audit reports by Mayor and Cabinet, Audit Panel and relevant Select Committees. - Changes made by the Constitution Working Party, such as the introduction of the Pension Board